Dress Code & Weapons Policy

 - Shoes are required on the convention floor.

-- Upper Body Coverage: Everyone must have 60% of both sides of their chest covered, regardless of gender.
+- Upper Body Coverage: Every body must have 60% of both sides of their chest covered, period.
 Pasties are not enough coverage.

 - Tops must be secured, and not fly open if you are walking or moving.
 Vests or capes that do not have 60% front upper body coverage are not acceptable.